"I only eat apples on Sundays..."

 “Ew, no, no.”

-I tried to hide my anorexia from my parents: but the truth came out
+I thought I knew how to hide anorexia from parents: but then the truth came out

 But someone did hear.
 I turned to look at my mother, snot streaming out my nose, eyes reddened and watery, bile dribbling down my chin.
 I was a sight to behold.